 Skip to content

-The project will work with relevant organisations to place athletes in employment in health, sport or recreation sectors.
+The program is an initiative of the Indigenous Marathon Foundation (IMF) and works with relevant organisations to place athletes in employment in health, sport or recreation sectors.
 Athletes will gain a Certificate III in Community Recreation - Indigenous Healthy Living.
 The Certificate III is unlike any other course offered in Australia, as it focuses on Indigenous health issues whilst incorporating sport and event management components, thus creating a holistic qualification for the athletes.

 The course addresses Indigenous health issues such as: